AI summary

 6. Multi-Modal AI

-What it means: AI that can work with different types of content - text, images, video, audio - all at the same time, and create new content across these formats.
+What it means: AI that can work with different types of content — text, images, video, audio — all at once, creating new content across formats.

 7. Change Management